LIBRARY

 Any book that begins with a woman flying over plains outside Kenya in the 1930s is bound to be pretty good.
 This book is excellent.
 Markham recounts her childhood in Kenya playing in nature, and helping her father train race horses.
 She eventually went into business herself, and then took up flying.
 The unsensational way that she recounts being mauled by a lion as a child, which was pretty sensational, offers a way to get to experience her stories without the drama.
 And then there was of course flying into Benghazi at night, and that first female flight across the Atlantic.
 It is definitely worth going along with Markham on her adventures.

-5. Madhouse at the End of the Earth, by David Rooney.
+5. Madhouse at the End of the Earth, by Julian Sancton.

 Ernest Shackleton doesn't have a monopoly on getting stuck in the Antarctic ice, nor does he have precedence.
 Before the Endurance there was the Belgica.
 Sancton follows Captain Adrien de Gerlache on his quest to reach the south magnetic pole, and details how the Belgica became lodged in the ice and became the first to endure the punishing Antarctic winter.
 This is a fantastic tale, and puts later attempts into a colorful context.
 Listen to our interview with Julian about the book in Ep 36 of On the Dogwatch Podcast.